 The A46 connects Stroud to Gloucester and the Brockworth Bypass.
-Approximately 1km south of Brockworth a small section of the A46 on Coopers Hill, known as the 'southern corner', is suffering from subsidence caused by landslips.
+Approximately 1km south of Brockworth a small section of the A46 on Coopers Hill, known as the 'southern corner', and was suffering from subsidence caused by landslips.

-The work will involve drilling into the ground and filling the holes with concrete and reinforced steel structures.
-Forty-two of these foundations will be installed, reaching a depth of 12.5m and will be placed along a 90m area.
+The work involved drilling into the ground and filling the holes with concrete and reinforced steel structures.
+Forty-two of these foundations were installed, reaching a depth of 12.5m and placed along a 90m area.

 The improvements are necessary to prevent further disruption from landslip movements that have affected the carriageway for a number of years.
 The main purpose of the scheme is to fulfil the following objectives:

 - Reduce the risks to motorists from landslip movements which result in damage to the infrastructure.

 - Improve the layout of the carriageway whilst also improving surface water systems to improve motorist safety.

 - Improve the route for public transport and cyclists.

 3. What is the cost of the scheme?

 4. Who is paying for the scheme?

 It is being funded with £1.2 million allocated from the Department for Transport’s infrastructure investment fund earlier this year.